capitalone/DataProfiler/docs/source/graphs.rst

     # This will plot all IntColumn and FloatColumn as histograms (The first and last column).
     graphs.plot_histograms(profiler)

-    # This will plot the specified, column 0, as a histogram.
+    # This will only plot the specified column, 0.
-    column = [0]
+    columns = [0]
     graphs.plot_histograms(profiler, columns)

-* If a name is specified for a column, and you want to put that column as to be plotted, you would put the name of the column in columns.
-In this case, 0 is the name of the first column.

-2. This example demonstrates how we can plot a specific histogram.
+2. This example demonstrates how we can plot a low level profiler..

 .. code-block:: python